-In accordance with ASC 470 Topic "Debt", a portion of the proceeds were allocated to the warrants based on their relative fair value, which totaled \$427,895 using the Black-Scholes option pricing model.
+A portion of the proceeds were allocated to the warrants based on their relative fair value, which totaled \$427,895 using the Black-Scholes option pricing model.
 Further, the Company attributed a beneficial conversion feature of \$427,895 to the Series B shares based upon the difference between the effective conversion price of those shares and the closing price of the Company's common stock on the date of issuance.
 The assumptions used in the Black-Scholes model are as follows: (1) dividend yield of 0%; (2) expected volatility of 129%, (3) weighted average risk-free interest rate of 0.26%, (4) expected life of approximately 3.5 years, and (5) estimated fair value of Telkonet common stock of \$0.12 per share.
 The expected term of the warrants represents the estimated period of time until exercise and is based on historical experience of similar awards and giving consideration to the contractual terms.
 The amounts attributable to the warrants and beneficial conversion feature, aggregating \$855,790, have been recorded as a discount and deducted from the face value of the Series B shares.
 The discount is being amortized over the period from issuance to November 19, 2014 (the initial redemption date) as a charge to additional paid-in capital (since there is a deficit in retained earnings).
+During the year ended December 31, 2013, the remaining discount of approximately \$261,300 was accelerated and recognized immediately as a charge to additional paid-in capital and accretion of preferred stock discounts upon the 271 redeemable preferred stock conversions to common stock.

-The charge to additional paid in capital for amortization of Series B discount and costs for the years ended December 31, 2012 and 2011 was \$550,960 and \$368,415, respectively.
+The charge to additional paid in capital for amortization of Series B discount and costs for the years ended December 31, 2013 and 2012 was \$635,138 and \$550,960, respectively.

-For the years ended December 31, 2012 and 2011, we have accrued dividends for Series B in the amount of \$197,836 and \$178,960, respectively, and as of December 31, 2012 and 2011 there are cumulative accrued dividends of \$419,833 and \$221,997, respectively.
+For the years ended December 31, 2013 and 2012, we have accrued dividends for Series B in the amount of \$126,780 and \$197,836, respectively, and cumulative accrued dividends of \$75,005 and \$419,833 as of December 31 2013 and 2012, respectively.
 The accrued dividends have been charged to additional paid-in capital (since there is a deficit in retained earnings) and the net unpaid accrued dividends been added to the carrying value of the preferred stock.
+During the year ended December 31, 2013, accrued dividends in the amount of \$491,878 were written down and credited back to additional paid-in capital upon the redeemable preferred share conversions to common stock.

 Preferred stock carries certain preference rights as detailed in the Company's Amended Articles of Incorporation related to both the payment of dividends and as to payments upon liquidation in preference to any other class or series of capital stock of the Company.
-Liquidation preference of the preferred stock is based on the following order: first, Series B with a preference value of \$2,884,833 and \$2,686,997, second, Series A with a preference value of \$1,176,076 and \$1,101,848, as of December 31, 2012 and 2011, respectively.
+Liquidation preference of the preferred stock is based on the following order: first, Series B with a preference value of \$350,005 and second, Series A with a preference value of \$1,229,832.
 Both series of preferred stock are equal in their dividend preference over common stock.